-- socket\type (int) The socket type, which can be any of the 0MQ socket types: REQ, REP, PUB, SUB, PAIR, DEALER, ROUTER, PULL, PUSH, etc. - kwargs will be passed to the \\init\\ method of the socket class.
+- socket_type (int) The socket type, which can be any of the 0MQ socket types: REQ, REP, PUB, SUB, PAIR, DEALER, ROUTER, PULL, PUSH, etc. - socket_class (zmq.Socket or a subclass) The socket class to instantiate, if different from the default for this Context. e.g. for creating an asyncio socket attached to a default Context or vice versa.

+• kwargs - will be passed to the init method of the socket class.